 But how, for crying out loud, is it possible to predict what people might need in 6-9 months’ time?
 Especially nowadays, when business opportunities need to be seized now or never, because someone else who is faster and more innovative will beat you standing on their heads.

-This got me into thinking about ways to overcome these challenges.
+This got me thinking about ways to overcome these challenges.
 I don’t know whether there is a uniform recipe for that, or some kind of silver bullet.
 But I believe that the following 4 strategies can help smooth the path a bit.

 1. Talk to local analysts and invite them to talk in front of the Board and CFO

 I’m sure every country has their own IT research agencies.
 In Germany, there are at least two that I know well: Experton Group and Crisp Research, (although the former is actually a part of ISG now).
-So, I’d recommend contacting one of them and discuss the possible ways of convincing the Board and CFOs to invest into and to support long-term projects that might not bring immediate financial benefits, but put the IT organization on the right track to achieve those in the not so distant future.Having recourse to local IT analysts can help deal with internal objections to IT transformationClick To Tweet
+So, I’d recommend contacting one of them and discuss the possible ways of convincing the Board and CFOs to invest into and to support long-term projects that might not bring immediate financial benefits, but put the IT organisation on the right track to achieve those in the not so distant future.Having recourse to local IT analysts can help deal with internal objections to IT transformationClick To Tweet

 Why local?
 Well, as much as I respect Gartner, Forrester, and Co, I believe that a local group of IT analysts, preferably with a heavy focus on cloud computing, is a better choice, and that is for at least two reasons.
 First, they know the local market, they have worked with other companies in your country, they know the mentality.
-They will probably better understand what is bothering your “opponents” in this battle for organization transformation, and how to address their scepticism or doubts best way possible.
+They will probably better understand what is bothering your “opponents” in this battle for organisation transformation, and how to address their scepticism or doubts best way possible.

 Secondly, they are usually easier to approach and to deal with, both on a business and personal level.
 And that is worth a lot, because if you are not getting any budget for concrete IT transformation projects, you probably won’t get any budget for inviting an analyst to talk about IT transformation either.
 So, you need to come up with some strategy, some pretext if you like, and you will need to work on that together with the analysts.